arungudelli/angularjswiki/content/en/fontawesome/fa-shopping-bag.md

-## Shopping Bag Icon with Fixed Width
+## fa-shopping-bag Icon with Fixed Width

 All the font awesome icons does not have same width.